 Instructions

 - Cook your jasmine rice per instructions on the package.
-I love using a rice cooker.
+I love using a rice cooker.1 ½ cups of jasmine rice

-- Slice your chicken breast into ½ inch strips.
+- Slice your chicken breast into ½ inch strips.1 lb chicken breast

-- Heat your oil on medium heat and add in your garlic and ginger and saute for a few minutes until aromatic.
+- Heat your oil on medium heat and add in your garlic and ginger and saute for a few minutes until aromatic.4-6 cloves of garlic, 1.5 tablespoon avocado oil, 1.5 teaspoon of minced ginger

 - Then add in your chicken and saute undisturbed for five minutes or until crispy.
 Then flip over and repeat on the other side.